What is NoSQL?

 When using MongoDB, consider the following tips:

-• Note that there are restricted characters when using MongoDB.
-These include the $ sign and a period (.).
+- Note that MongoDB restricts certain characters, including the $ sign and a period (.).

 Like NoSQL, you’ll need to monitor MongoDB effectively.
 Several specific areas need monitoring: